Digital video file formats drive lots of people up the wall. Including me. 🙂

 Example: If a video file name is MyVacation.mov, the .mov means it is a Quicktime Movie file.
 Quicktime is an Apple format described in detail above.

 If the video file is MyVacation.wmv, the .wmv means it is Windows Media Video, which is a Microsoft format.
-That format too is in the above list.
+That format is in the above list.

 Lots of different companies and organizations have designed programs to compress video.
 They each have their own way of doing it, so you have lots of different file formats.
-Some were created by Microsoft, some by Apple, some by standardizing agencies like the Motion Picture Experts Group.
+Some were created by Microsoft, some by Apple, some by standardizing agencies like the Motion Picture Experts Group. which is what MPEG stands for.

 Once you compress a video, you have to have a program that “reads” it, or basically uncompresses it to play.
 The program that “reads” the video is called a video player.
 Video players are built to read particular video file formats and not others.
 This is where the incompatibility comes in.